ChQf/ChQf.github.io/_pages/about.md

 ---

 ## News
+* Jan.
+2024, Submission: my new research manuscript (co-author) was submitted to *IEEE Power Engineering Letters*.
+* Jan.
+2024, Submission: my new research manuscript (first-author) was submitted to *IEEE Transactions on Power Systems*.
 * Dec.
 2023, Submission: my new research manuscript (co-author) was submitted to *IEEE Power Engineering Letters*.
 * Dec.
 2023, Submission: my new research manuscript (first-author) was submitted to *IEEE Transactions on Power Systems*.
 * Dec.
 2023, Acceptance: my new research manuscript (first-author) was accepted by *IEEE Transactions on Power Systems*.